Toarcian Oceanic Anoxic Event: Causes

 The eruption of the Karoo-Ferrar Large Igneous Province is generally attributed to have caused the surge in atmospheric carbon dioxide levels.
 Argon-argon dating of Karoo-Ferrar rhyolites points to a link between Karoo-Ferrar volcanism and the extinction event, a conclusion reinforced by uranium-lead dating and palaeomagnetism.
 Dating of zircons suggests that the magmatic activity lasted for about 349 ± 49 kyr, although plagioclase dating suggests a duration of approximately 1.6 Myr.
 Occurring during a broader, gradual positive carbon isotope excursion as measured by δ^{13}C values, the TOAE is preceded by a global negative δ^{13}C excursion recognised in fossil wood, organic carbon, and carbonate carbon in the tenuicostatum ammonite zone of northwestern Europe, with this negative δ^{13}C shift being the result of volcanic discharge of light carbon.
 The global ubiquity of this negative δ^{13}C excursion has been called into question, however, due to its absence in certain deposits from the time, such as the Bächental bituminous marls, though its occurrence in areas like Greece has been cited as evidence of its global nature.
 The negative δ^{13}C shift is also known from the Arabian Peninsula, the Ordos Basin, and the Neuquén Basin.
-The negative δ^{13}C excursion has been found to be up to -8% in bulk organic and carbonate carbon, although analysis of compound specific biomarkers suggests a global value of around -3% to -4%.
+The negative δ^{13}C excursion has been found to be up to -8% in bulk organic and carbonate carbon, although analysis of compound-specific biomarkers suggests a global value of around -3% to -4%.
 In addition, numerous smaller scale carbon isotope excursions are globally recorded on the falling limb of the larger negative δ^{13}C excursion.
 Although the PTo-E is not associated with a decrease in δ^{13}C analogous to the TOAE's, volcanism is nonetheless believed to have been responsible for its onset as well, with the carbon injection most likely having an isotopically heavy, mantle-derived origin.
 The Karoo-Ferrar magmatism released so much carbon dioxide that it disrupted the imprint of the 9 Myr long-term carbon cycle that was otherwise steady and stable during the Jurassic and Early Cretaceous.
 The values of ^{187}Os/^{188}Os rose from ~0.40 to ~0.53 during the PTo-E and from ~0.42 to ~0.68 during the TOAE, and many scholars conclude this change in osmium isotope ratios evidences the responsibility of this large igneous province for the biotic crises.
 Mercury anomalies from the approximate time intervals corresponding to the PTo-E and TOAE have likewise been invoked as tell-tale evidence of the ecological calamity's cause being a large igneous province, although some researchers attribute these elevated mercury levels to increased terrigenous flux.
-There is evidence that the motion of the African Plate suddenly changed in velocity, shifting from mostly northward movement to southward movement.
-Such shifts in plate motion are associated with similar large igneous provinces emplaced in other time intervals.
+There is evidence that the motion of the African plate suddenly changed in velocity, shifting from mostly northward movement to southward movement.
+Such shifts in plate motion are associated with similarly large igneous provinces emplaced at other times.
 A 2019 geochronological study found that the emplacement of the Karoo-Ferrar large igneous province and the TOAE were not causally linked, and simply happened to occur rather close in time, contradicting mainstream interpretations of the TOAE.
 The authors of the study conclude that the timeline of the TOAE does not match up with the course of activity of the Karoo-Ferrar magmatic event.